 But it only works if you strike when the iron is hot.
 If you wait too long, you just waste energy on something that people are already over.

 DO stay informed.
 It sounds obvious, but you can’t come up with great content if you’re missing it.
 Keep up on the news, and create an infrastructure or way to mobilize your team to spot opportunities.

 DO vet your ideas.
 How many times do we see a brand’s newsjacking fail and think, “Who the f**k approved that idea?”
 It happens all the time.
-No matter what you come up with for an infographic idea, always get a second opinion.
+No matter what you come up with for your content idea, always get a second opinion.
 Outside perspective can help you 1) spot holes or potential issues in your concept or 2) offer ideas to improve it.

 DO use the right tone.
 Even a seemingly benign topic can still get you in trouble if you don’t approach it in the right way.
 Humor, sarcasm, and wit can be great ways to express your brand personality, but use them with caution.

 DO use the right keywords.
 Newsjacking lets you get higher visibility and rank, but only if you optimize it as such.
 (The same goes for any piece of content you make.)
-Make sure your blog post and infographic filename uses the right keywords, meets SEO requirements, includes the right hashtags, etc. to increase reach.
+Make sure you use the right keywords to optimize your content.

 DO start small.
 If you’re new to it, start small.
 A series of mini-graphics or a single post can help you dip your toes in and learn how newsjack well.

 DO recycle if relevant.
 You don’t always have to newsjack from scratch.
 If an interesting topic is in the news and you have a piece of content related to it, share it again to join the conversation.
 This helps you offset the biggest frustration of newsjacking (all that work for a limited run).

 For example, one of our most popular infographics is on how to grill meats and veggies.
 We like to repost it for every summer holiday or three-day weekend, as it’s useful information for any BBQ or get-together.